geraldb/geraldb.github.io/kramdown.md

-First lets create a new ruby script and let's add the `kramdown` gem plus the `find' standard Ruby library module to help us with finding files.
+First lets create a new ruby script and let's add the `kramdown` gem plus the `find` standard Ruby library module to help us with finding files.
 Example:

 `./sitegen.rb`: